rahimligabil/Spring-Boot-Exercises/README.md

 # Spring Boot Learning Journey

 This repository documents my journey in learning and practicing **Spring Boot** backend development using Java.
-I’m focusing on building solid foundations in RESTful API design, CRUD operations, DTO usage, and database integration with PostgreSQL.
+I’m focusing on building solid foundations in RESTful API design, CRUD operations, DTO usage, Security,Exception Handling and database integration with PostgreSQL.Testing with POSTMAN.

 ---